clab/fast_align/README.md

 ## Acknowledgements

-The development of this software was sponsored by the U.S. Army Research Laboratory and the U.S. Army Research Ofﬁce under contract/grant number W911NF-10-1-0533.
+The development of this software was sponsored in part by the U.S. Army Research Laboratory and the U.S. Army Research Ofﬁce under contract/grant number W911NF-10-1-0533.